tnijboer/hassio-addons/README.md

 # Miscellaneous Addons for Hass.io
 A repository of miscellaneous addons I've made

+## `This is archived due to the fact that I do not have a working Hass.io install right now and therefore cannot test anything`

 ## Installation
 Add `https://github.com/antoni-k/hassio-addons` as an addon source to your Hass.io installation, then wait for it to update the store.